Flexible and Affordable

 I left the legal field in 2008 to work in the field of family and divorce mediation.
 In addition to maintaining a private mediation practice, I mediated child custody and physical placement cases for the Milwaukee County Family Court for five years, and for the Washington County Family Court for three years.

-I am a current member of the State Bar of Wisconsin and the Wisconsin Association of Mediators (WAM).
-I served on the WAM board of directors from 2010 through 2013.
+I am a current member of the State Bar of Wisconsin.
+I served on the Wisconsin Association of Mediators (WAM) board of directors from 2010 through 2013.
 For several years, I was also a member of the Association of Family and Conciliation Courts (AFCC).